takashialpha/niri-takashialpha/README.md

 | Dependencies | full set | trimmed (a lot) where practical |
 | Features | upstream of record | (tries) to follow upstream when possible; no intentional divergence |

-The differences are deliberately small.
-When in doubt, upstream is the source of truth.

 ## Requirements

 - **libinput ≥ 1.30**